civilisation

 2. Social Impact

-Religion has a strong influence on society and promotes harmony and collective development.
+Religion has a strong Influence on society and promotes harmony and collective development.

 Social Unity and Cohesion